JoseExposito/touchegg/extensions.md

 ## API

+All functions below must be wrapped in an `extern "C"` clause, otherwise Touchégg won't find the correct functions.

 ### `void gesture_start()`

 Once the user initiates the gesture, this function will be called.
 It indicates the beginning of the gesture, and can be